Glossary of Publishing Terms

 These are 'free' copies the publisher sends the author after completion.

-1. Traditional publishers will provide a few (usually single digit) copies for free, but authors can buy more at a preset discount price.
+1. Traditional publishers will provide a few (usually single-digit) copies for free, but authors can buy more at a preset discount.
 (Normally between 35% to 50%)

-2. Self-publishing companies normally give authors 5 free copies and more at a discounted price of between 30% to 60%, the upper limit applying to purchases of more than 1000 copies.
+2. Self-publishing companies typically give authors five free copies and more at a discounted price of 30% to 60%, the upper limit applying to purchases of more than 1000 copies.

 CIP

-Cataloging-in-Publication (CIP) will give you a Library of Congress catalogue description, which will be useful for library sales.
+Cataloguing-in-Publication (CIP) will give you a Library of Congress catalogue description, which will be helpful for library sales.
 It is also an indirect assertion of one's copyright.

 1. In traditional publishing, authors don’t have to worry about this.
-The houses will handle it as part of their admin.
+The publishing houses will handle it as part of their administration.

-2. Many self-publishing companies appear to ignore this (probably due to this explanation: https://www.loc.gov/publish/cip/faqs/#self
+2. Most online self-publishing companies don't apply for CIP (probably due to this explanation: https://www.loc.gov/publish/cip/faqs/#self).

-3. DIY publishers, please read the same link in clause 2 above.
+3. DIY publishers, please read the contents of the link in clause 2 above for clarification

 STRUCTURAL EDITING